flemesre/PHYS-449-final-project/Documentations/data.md

 Note that 256^3 = 16777216, this is consistent with the fact that each simulation has N = 256^3 dark matter particles.

+### Interpretation of data

+data looks like

+3.063454018339792188e+13

+8.097707056114916992e+11

+this looks like the dark matter halo mass M/M_stellar

+(Recall log(M/M_stellar) in [11,13.4])(log 10?)

+each number repeats several times, so if this is the halo mass, it makes sense, since each halo has many particles, so they should all share the same halo mass

-opening .npy files
+### opening .npy files

 https://stackoverflow.com/questions/53084637/how-do-you-open-npy-files?fbclid=IwAR0JfRhrgDDfHVfu4WFdl434iwSmeXFZ6dBadcA0xqBmAvvp5vSe-SMxKAo

 # Data processing

-Note that "the training set inputs were rescaled to have 0 mean and standard deviation 1"
+- Note that "the training set inputs were rescaled to have 0 mean and standard deviation 1"

-The halo masses "were rescaled to the range [−1, 1]"
+- The halo masses "were rescaled to the range [−1, 1]"

+- "The test set contains particles belonging to randomly-selected dark matter halos with mass log (𝑀/M_stellar) ∈ [11, 13.4]", so we only pick particles whose halos are in this range

 # Input to the CNN: